apache/cayenne-website/src/main/site/content/dev/building-cayenne.md

     mvn clean install

-In order to skip the unit tests (to speed up the build process or because some tests are failing), add *"-Dmaven.test.skip=true"* to any build
+In order to skip the unit tests (to speed up the build process or because some tests are failing), add *"-DskipTests"* to any build
 flavor:

-    mvn clean install -Dmaven.test.skip=true
+    mvn clean install -DskipTests

 For the build to produce a release-like assembly, activate "assembly" profile.
 Additionally activate a profile specific for the target platform